pcingola/SnpEff/src/docs/snpeff/build_db.md

 SnpEff needs a database to perform genomic annotations.
 There are pre-built databases for thousands of genomes, so chances are that your organism of choice already has a SnpEff database available.
-In the (unlikely?) event that you need to build one yourself, here we describe how to it.
+In the (unlikely?) event that you need to build one yourself, here we describe how to do it.

 !!! info
     You can know which genomes are supported by running the following command: